OrhayBenaim/Ruppin.io/README.md

-react IO game using socket io and C# web service to managa sql queries for users info
+This is a IO game where players defeat one another using their force field.